jussico/demo_tesseract/README.md

 * convert .pdf files to images.
 * recognize text and structure from converted images with tesseract and write results to database.
+* load data from database.
 TODO:
-* load data from database.
 * draw tesseract-recognized words and structures to images.
+* test some text analysis library and save results to database and draw these too.

 Usage
 =====